camunda-university-meetup/exercise-application/README.md

 # exercise-application
-Application to work on the tasks - provides the camunda-backend and some implementations for a Twitter- and Mailing-Delegate.
+Application to work on the tasks - provides the camunda-app and some implementations for a Twitter- and Mailing-Delegate.

 # BEFORE YOU START THE APPLICATION